geeksareforlife/wandering-wolves/content/entries/2020-08-06-cabells-at-beechburton.md

   - 2020-08-06
 ---

 My two new companions, Tooms and Grun, and I have arrived at {{< place "Beechburton" >}}.
 We have heard of a family in trouble and have come to offer assistance, hopefully for a large reward!
 Beechburton is small, almost not here.
-There can't be more than a hundred people living here.
+There can't be more than a hundred people living here.<!--more-->

 At the local tavern, {{< location "Doyle's Inn" >}} we meet the owner, a stocky man called {{< npc "Doyle" >}}, who tells us of the {{< group "Cabell Family" >}}.
 They have lived in the manor house outside of Beechburton for hundreds of years, and have always been lucky in business.
 But they have not been heard from recently, apart from a note sent to Doyle asking for any passing adventurers to be directed to the house.